 The symptomatic patients with injury-related symptoms were older and had an increased incidence of rotated or inclined head position at the time of impact, an increased prevalence of pretraumatic headache, and an increased intensity of initial neck pain and headache [8].
-Symptomatic patients also had more symptoms (including those of radicular deficit), higher average scores on a multiple-symptom analysis, and more degenerative signs (osteoarthritis) on radiographs.
+They also had more symptoms (including those of radicular deficit), higher average scores on a multiple-symptom analysis, and more degenerative signs (osteoarthritis) on radiographs.

 Disabling neck pain is associated with other comorbidities (headache, cardiovascular problems, digestive problems, low back pain) that negatively affect the patient's health.
-The prevalence of neck pain and disability is increased in individuals with a lifetime history of neck injury who are involved in a motor vehicle collision [85].
+The prevalence of neck pain and disability is increased in individuals with a lifetime history of neck injury who are involved in a motor vehicle collision [8, 5].
 Low back pain is a common injury with prolonged recovery.
 Biopsychosocial factors, such as the type of compensation system that exists, affect the incidence and prognosis [6].

 Chronic psychiatric disease is more common in patients with chronic whiplash-associated disorder than in others.
-The dominant psychiatric diagnosis, before and after the injury, is depression.
-Psychiatric morbidity may be a patientrelated risk factor for chronic symptoms after a whiplash injury and seems to be associated with psychiatric vulnerability [7].
+Psychiatric morbidity may be a patient-related risk factor for chronic symptoms after a whiplash injury and seems to be associated with psychiatric vulnerability [7].

-Depressive symptomatology after whiplash is common, occurs early, and often persists or becomes recurrent [8].
+Depression after whiplash is common, occurs early, and often persists or becomes recurrent [8].

-The incidence of widespread pain disorders (fibromyalgia) increases after cervical spinal injury [8,9].
+The incidence of widespread pain disorders (fibromyalgia) increases after cervical spinal injury [8, 9].